readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 ---
 title: Let us see what makes Python tick.
-Or, How I stopped worrying and learned to love the AST
+Or, How I learned to stop worrying and love the AST
 layout: post_page
 ---